p-costa/SNaC/README.md

 ## Method

 The fluid flow is solved with a second-order finite-volume pressure correction scheme, discretized in a MAC grid arrangement.
 Time is advanced with a three-step low storage Runge-Kutta scheme.
 Optionally, for increased stability at low Reynolds numbers, at the price of higher computational demand, the diffusion term can be treated implicitly.
-See the reference above for details.

 ## Usage